Rishiraj1308/CABZI/docs/FRAMER_PROMPT.md

-# Master Prompt for Framer AI: Build "Cabzi"
+# Master Prompt for Framer AI: Build "Curocity"

 ## 1. Project Vision & Core Concept

-**Build a modern, high-fidelity, interactive prototype for a ride-hailing mobile application called "Cabzi".**
+**Build a modern, high-fidelity, interactive prototype for a ride-hailing mobile application called "Curocity".**

-The core mission of Cabzi is to create a fair and transparent ecosystem for both riders and drivers in the Indian market.
+The core mission of Curocity is to create a fair and transparent ecosystem for both riders and drivers in the Indian market.
 Its unique selling proposition (USP) is **0% commission for drivers**, who instead pay a subscription fee, and **fair, transparent fares for riders**.

 The prototype should have a premium, trustworthy, and user-friendly feel, with a clean, modern aesthetic that looks and performs smoothly.